 Previous and current research

 The Synchrotron Crystallography Team works in close collaboration with the Structural Biology Group of the European Synchrotron Radiation Facility (ESRF) in the design, construction and operation of macromolecular crystallography (MX) and biological small angle X-ray scattering (bioSAXS) beamlines.
 We are currently responsible for the microfocus MX beamline on ID23-2, the new automated MX service beamline on MASSIF-1/ID30A-1, the new tunable and variable focus MX beamline on ID30B (Figure 1), and the bioSAXS beamline at BM29.
-The team also manages the operation of BM14, which is run as a partnership with the ESRF and the Indian government.
-The structural biology beamlines at the ESRF are currently undergoing an exciting transformation following the closure of the ID14 suite last year and the start of commissioning on ID30.
-On BM14, we are working in close collaboration with the Cipriani Team and are currently developing a new type of sample changer based on a 6-axis robot.
-We are also actively developing the use of workflows in the design and implementation of complex MX experiments for advanced sample screening and data collection, as well as contributing to the development and expansion of ISPyB, a database for MX and bioSAXS experiments.
+The team also manages the operation of BM14, which is run in partnership with the ESRF and the Indian government.
+Further information on these facilities can be found on the EMBL Grenoble services webpage.
+In addition, we work in close collaboration with the Diffraction Instrumentation and High-Throughput Crystallisation (HTX) teams on the implementation of new generation sample changers based on a 6-axis robot and in situ plate screening capabilities.
+We also actively contribute to the design and implementation of complex MX and bioSAXS experimental workflows for advanced sample screening and data collection, as well as contributing to the development and expansion of ISPyB, a database for MX and bioSAXS experiments.

 Future projects and goals